Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics

 Dealing with linkage disequilibrium (\textsc{ld}) among the \textsc{snp}s \citep{reich2001linkage,daly2001high,pritchard2001linkage} is essential in any genetic studies.
 In this paper, we follow the idea of \cite{Bulik-Sullivan} and propose to use the normalized $T$-score

 as a measure of genetic overlap between gene $g$ and the outcome disease.
 In particular, the estimation of the $\ell_2$ norms $\|\theta^g\|_2$ and $\|\mu\|_2$, or in our context, the \textsc{snp}-heritability of the traits \citep{yang2010common}, can be easily accomplished using summary statistics.
-As a result, every normalized $T$-score lies in between $0$ and $1$, which is scale-invariant (e.g., invariance to study sample sizes and \textsc{snp} effect sizes) and comparable across many different genes or studies.
-In addition, as similarly argued in \cite{Bulik-Sullivan}, the normalized $T$-score is less sensitive to the choice of the $n$-\textsc{snp} sets used in the analysis.
+As a result, every normalized $T$-score lies between $0$ and $1$, which is scale-invariant (e.g., invariance to study sample sizes and \textsc{snp} effect sizes) and comparable across many different genes or studies.
+In addition, as argued by \cite{Bulik-Sullivan}, the normalized $T$-score is less sensitive to the choice of the $n$-\textsc{snp} sets.

-Moreover, in Theorem 4, we show that the simple thresholding estimator $\widetilde{T(\theta,\mu)}$ does not require the independence of the $z$-scores, which theoretically guarantees its applicability in the presence of arbitrary \textsc{ld} structure among the \textsc{snp}s.
-However, our theoretical results concerning $\widehat{T_K(\theta,\mu)}$ and $\widehat{T^S_K(\theta,\mu)}$ rely on such an independence assumption.
-In our simulation studies, we found that the empirical performance (including optimality) of $\widehat{T_K(\theta,\mu)}$ and $\widehat{T^S_K(\theta,\mu)}$ is not likely affected by the dependence due to the \textsc{ld} structure.
+Moreover, in Theorem 4, we show that the simple thresholding estimator $\widetilde{T}$ does not require the independence of the $z$-scores, which theoretically guarantees its applicability in the presence of arbitrary \textsc{ld} structure among the \textsc{snp}s.
+However, our theoretical results concerning $\widehat{T}_K$ and $\widehat{T}^S_K$ rely on such an independence assumption.
+In our simulation studies, we found that the empirical performance (including optimality) of $\widehat{T}_K$ and $\widehat{T}^S_K$ is not likely affected by the dependence due to the \textsc{ld} structure.
 As a result, our proposed estimation method, although partially analysed under the independence assumption, can be directly applied to the summary statistics without specifying the underlying \textsc{ld} or covariance structure.